-From an early age, Mike Hood learned, both through example and by necessity, the value of planning ahead.
+Born To Plan From an early age, Mike Hood learned, both through example and by necessity, the value of planning ahead.
 When Mike was only six years old, he and his family moved from the Los Angeles area to San Diego.
-Mike’s dad had enlisted in the Navy after graduating from UCLA Medical School and later opened his own medical practice in Pacific Beach (right across the street from what eventually became the first Rubio’s restaurant).
+Mike’s dad had enlisted in the Navy after graduating from UCLA Medical School and later opened his own medical practice in Pacific Beach.

 But as is often the case, most things in life don’t always go as planned….